salmak41/VAYURAKSHAK-AI-Powered-Autonomous-Drone-for-Precision-Weed-Management/README.md

 Expansion to other crop management tasks (e.g., pest detection, irrigation monitoring)

-📞 Contact
-For more information, collaboration, or queries, please reach out to the team via GitHub or email.

 VAYURAKSHAK — Empowering farmers with AI and autonomy for a greener tomorrow.